ozairs/apiconnect-install/scripts/README.md

 - Publish and Subscribe (run-pub-sub.sh)

   This script helps in development where you can quickly publish and subscribe to an API product in the Sandbox catalog.

+- Test deployed API products (test-api.sh)

+  This script runs a series of tests to validate the deployed apis.